avaturn/pygltflib/README.md

 `pygltflib` made for 'The Beat: A Glam Noir Game' supported by Film Victoria.

 #### Changelog
+* 1.13.2
+    * add deprecated to pip setup

 * 1.13.1
     * add `GLTF.convert_image` method for converting texture image data from data uris to files and vice versa
     * add 'name' attribute to `Image`